getdnsapi/stubby/README.md

 * If Stubby works for a while but you then see failures from Stubby such as "None of the configured upstreams could be used to send queries on the specified transports" try restarting Stubby.
 * If you are using a DNS Privacy server that does not support concurrent processing of TLS queries, you may experience some issues due to timeouts causing subsequent queries on the same connection to fail.
+* Windows 7 users, ignore powershell command and skip to create a new Scheduled Task upon user login, to run the provided .bat file.
+This starts the Daemon every time you reboot.

 # Building getdns from Source